Pupuk-In/cloud-computing/README.md

 - Header :
     - Authorization: Bearer <access_token>
 - Parameters :
-    - filter[name] as string, partial query
+    - search as string, partial query
-    - filter[type] as integer, exact query
+    - type as integer, exact query
-    - filter[plant] as integer, exact query
+    - plant as integer, exact query
-    - filter[part] as integer, exact query
+    - part as integer, exact query
-    - filter[price] as integer, range of price, ex value =50000-90000
+    - price as integer, range of price, ex: price=5000-9000
-    - sort as string, input should be 'name', 'price', 'date_added', add '-' in front of string for DESC order
+    - sort as string, input should be 'name', 'price', 'created_at'
+    - order as string, either 'desc' or 'asc', default 'desc' if not defined
+    - perPage as int, item shown per page, default 10 if not defined
-    - page as int, optional
+    - page as int, pagination page number, default 1 if not defined
 - Response :
 ```json
 {